ZHangSaxion/project_software_group_4/Java_API/API_ReadMe.md

 ### 2. Get all records of readings
 This function will list all the records of readings in database with their full details.
-It is using the path:
+It is using the path with parameter <key>:
 ``` https://wsgroup4.herokuapp.com/weather_station_java_api/all_readings?key=<key> ```
 For example:
 > https://wsgroup4.herokuapp.com/weather_station_java_api/all_readings?key=saxion_group_4